AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 ## Basic Error Handling with _try_ and _catch_
 Exception handling is fundamentally built upon two keywords: _try_ and _catch_. _try_ defines a block of code within which the programmer expects an error may occur and _catch_ catches the error, defining a block that runs after the error occurs.
+When an exception is raised, the program immediately exits the _try_ block and jumps to the relevant _catch_ block; the remaining statement in the _try_ block are ignored.

-In the following example, the _catch_ statement catches a built-in error [_bad\_alloc_](https://www.cplusplus.com/reference/new/bad_alloc/) which is implicitly thrown when `new int[9223372036854775]` fails.
+In the following example, the _catch_ statement catches a built-in error [_bad\_alloc_](https://www.cplusplus.com/reference/new/bad_alloc/), which is implicitly thrown when `new int[9223372036854775]` fails.
 If there were no catch _try_/_catch_ block, then the program would have crashed with the following message: <br />

 _"terminate called after throwing an instance of 'std::bad_alloc'. <br />
 what():  std::bad\_alloc.  <br />